-This is detailed in Appendix B; however, included here is an excerpt from Acting Chief Wahl's 2019 MPD Staffing Memo on MPD in particular:
+This is detailed in Appendix B. Please note that the 2019 commissioned positions differ by a value of 3 from that of 2020.
+Included here is an excerpt from Acting Chief Wahl's 2019 MPD Staffing Memo on MPD in particular: